YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMNOTSTRSUBS, Subscript #nnnn with value vvvv in name specification is not a properly formatted string subscript

 GDE Error: This indicates that the nnnn'th subscript in a name did not have a valid string subscript.
-For example usages like GBL("AB"_) where the _ syntax is used to do concatenation of string subscripts but the right side of the _ operator is missing the string specification.
+For example, usages like GBL("AB"_) - where the "_" syntax is used to concatenate string subscripts but the right side of the "_" operator is missing the string specification.

 Action: Specify the name with a properly formatted string subscript.